Tradescantia fluminensis: Chemical control

-Manual control
+Non-chemical control

 Repeated deployment of weed-control agents may have a negative effect upon the local environment, in which case the only option remaining is manual clearance.
 In areas where the plant is a pest this is an arduous task since every single scrap of the weed has to be removed or it will regrow.
 In less prolific areas, manual removal is less difficult as the plant roots come up easily, and an initial clearance can be accomplished by raking the area.
 Repeated efforts at intervals of a few months along with regular monitoring for invasion from neighbouring areas will be necessary for full control.

-Combined chemical-manual control

 In view of the persistence of the plant and the cost of chemical treatment plus the negative effect on other species, especially in regions where it is a pest, a combination of an initial chemical treatment followed by manual removal for the second or possibly third treatment is worth considering.
 Nevertheless, absolutely scrupulous attention to the removal of every single piece of the stems from both above and below the surface is required before elimination can be assured.

-Small-scale control using livestock

 There are anecdotal reports of using browsing animals (e.g. sheep) to control the plant.
 Heavy stocking is suggested to ensure all the infestation is consumed, and as with other methods, ongoing monitoring is required to ensure no scraps of plant material have survived to re-infest the area.
 For residential properties, chickens are an excellent method to control and remove Tradescantia fluminensis, as they will feed on all parts of the plant.

-Biological Control

 CSIRO has been testing biological control with the leaf-smut fungus Kordyana brasiliensis, in New South Wales and the Dandenong Ranges in Victoria since 2019.